 As I pore through the research out there, below is a snapshot of the supplements I currently take each day, the ones I’m still reading up on, and the ones I’ve relegated to the bin for now.
-My Hong Kong oncologist is not a fan of supplementation but the team at the Mayo Clinic approved my list.
+My Hong Kong oncologist is not a fan of supplementation but the teams at the Mayo Clinic and Care Oncology approved my list.
 I’ve read up on interactions and side effects and feel pretty confident with what I’m doing.

 Let me know if there’s anything missing that I should look into!

 These are supplements I’ve researched such that I’m confident there won’t be a negative impact on my health.